yoosan/yoosan/README.md

 <h3> About Me </h3>

-- Currently, I'm senior applied researcher at Tencent WeChat(微信) Group.
+- Currently, I'm senior researcher at Tencent WeChat(微信) Group.
 - Before that, I was a researcher at SenseTime for two years (from 2017 to 2019).
 - My interest focuses on:
   - Foundation models